Feb16

 Although they’ve been reprinted several times over the years, many of them are difficult to find and not available through Amazon - so if I hadn’t already got most of them I’d begin my search at Abe Books.

 Amid all the research, line-taking and writing he did over the years, it’s often forgotten that Chappelle was a practising naval architect who also found time for designing dinghies, cruising yachts and fishing craft.
-I’ve written posts in the past about his friendship with the British boatbuilding innovator Herbert Ashcroft, but today I thought I’d draw attention to his shippy-looking shallow-draft dory-sharpie schooner Southwind.
+I’ve written posts in the past about his friendship with the British boatbuilding innovator Herbert Ashcroft, but today I thought I’d draw attention to his shippy-looking shallow-draft dory-sharpie ketch Southwind.

 Take a look at the article and drawings at the Svenson website - there’s enough in this material to actually build the boat, and certainly enough to make a nice model.